-• Review the blessings for a range of fruit that will be laid out for the JI Studio Tu B'Shvat seder (e.g. wheat is used for making bread whose blessing is המוציא; the blessing for wine/grape juice is הגפן; the blessing for olives is העץ).
+Review the blessings for a range of fruit that will be laid out for the JI Studio Tu B'Shvat seder (e.g. wheat is used for making bread whose blessing is Hamotzie - literally: 'who has given' (המוציא); the blessing for wine/grape juice is HaGafen - 'the grape' (העפן) the blessing for olives is HaEtz - literally 'the tree' (העפן).

-- Select the JI STUDIO Tu B'Shvat Collection - Select an empty table as a Background - Using Stickers > 7 Species, place stickers with each product on the table - Using the Sound tool, record the correct blessing for each item on the table - Alternatively, insert the text of the blessing in either English or Hebrew from Torah Text > Tefilot
+- Select the JI STUDIO Tu B'Shvat Collection. - Select an empty table as a Background. - Using Stickers > 7 Species, place stickers with each product on the table. - Using the Sound tool, record the correct blessing for each item on the table. - Alternatively, insert the text of the blessing in either English or Hebrew from Torah Text > Tefilot.